Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 \subsection{Counterparty Credit Risk}

 The {\it counterparty credit risk} in a financial contract arises from the possibility that at least one of the parties in the contract may default prior to or at the contract's maturity, which may result in failure of this party to fulfil all their contractual obligations leading to financial loss suffered by either one of the two parties in the contract.
 We will model defaultability of the two parties to the contract in terms of their default times.
 We denote by $\tau^h$ and $\tau^c$ the default times of the hedger and his counterparty, respectively.
-We require that $\tau^h$ and $\tau^c$ are non-negative random variables defined on $(\Omega, \G, \bG , \bP)$.
-If $\tau^h>T$ holds a.s. (resp., $\tau^c>T$, a.s.) then the hedger (resp., the counterparty) is considered to be default-free, at least with respect to the contract under study.
-Hence the counterparty risk is a relevant aspect of our model provided that $\bP(\tau\leq T)>0$, where $\tau:= \tau^h \wedge \tau^c$ is the moment of the first default.
+We require that $\tau^h$ and $\tau^c$ are non-negative random variables defined on $(\Omega, \cG, \bG , \bP)$.
+If $\tau^h>T$ holds a.s. (resp. $\tau^c>T$, a.s.) then the hedger (resp. the counterparty) is considered to be default-free in regard to the contract under study.
+Hence the counterparty risk is a relevant aspect for the contract maturing at $T$ provided that $\bP(\tau\leq T)>0$ where $\tau:= \tau^h \wedge \tau^c$ is the moment of the first default.

-From now on, we postulate that the process $A$ models all promised (or nominal) cash flows of the contract, as seen from the perspective of the trading desk without taking into account the possibility of defaults of trading parties.
-In other words, $A$ represents cash flows that would be realized in case none of the two parties defaulted prior to or at the contract's maturity.
-We will sometimes refer to $A$ as to the \textit{counterparty risk-free cash flows} or \textit{counterparty clean cash flows} and we will call the contract with cash flows $A$ the \textit{counterparty risk-free contract} or the \textit{counterparty clean contract}.
-The key concept in the context of counterparty risk is the \textit{counterparty risky contract}.
+From now on, we postulate that the process $A$ models all promised (or \textit{nominal}) cash flows of the contract, as seen from the perspective of the trading desk without accounting for the possibility of defaults of trading parties.
+In other words, $A$ represents cash flows that would be realized in case none of the two parties has defaulted prior to or at the contract's maturity.
+We will sometimes refer to $A$ as to the \textit{counterparty risk-free cash flows} and we will call the contract with cash flows $A$ the \textit{counterparty risk-free contract}.
+The key concept in the context of counterparty risk is the \textit{counterparty risky contract}, which will be examined in the foregoing subsection.